jakub-g/gh-code-review-assistant/README.md

 1. Expand / collapse files comprising the diff individually (by clicking the header of each file).
 1. Configure the script to collapse the files automatically if there are >*N* files or the diff is >*M* lines.
 1. A footer and sidebar are added next to each file to quickly jump to its top.
+1. Serialize & export the code review status into the URL's hash

 Works on `/commit`, `/pull`, `/compare` pages.

+You can configure all the options right from the config dialog in the browser.

 Preview
 =======